apache/fluo-uno/README.md

         uno setup fluo-only

+4. Sets up metrics service (InfluxDB + Grafana).
+This command will set up metrics even if `SETUP_METRICS` is set to false in env.sh.

+        uno setup metrics

-You can confirm that everything started by checking the monitoring pages of below:
+You can confirm that everything started by checking the monitoring pages below:

  * [Hadoop NameNode](http://localhost:50070/)
  * [Hadoop ResourceManager](http://localhost:8088/)